frederikbjer/AdvancedR3/README.md

-TODO: Add more to the title of your project here

 # AdvancedR3: Reproducible R development for data anaylsis

 This project will describe how to tailor your R data analysis towards